koeninger/tsc-trace/README.md

 The feature `"lfence"` will add an lfence instruction before and after each call to rdtsc.

-Run `cargo bench` to show the runtime overhead difference between using this library, vs directly calling rdtsc twice and subtracting.
+Run e.g. `cargo bench --features "tsc-trace/capacity_1_million"` to show the runtime overhead difference between using this library, vs directly calling rdtsc twice and subtracting.